custom-dev-tools/wampserver-ssl-auto-config/README.md

   > **Note:** Use the 'local' part of an email address followed by the @ (at) symbol only.
 Do not include the 'domain' part of the email address as the hostname will be auto-appended.

 * `sslDays` : This value represents the number of days you would like the certificates to remain valid for.
-Enter a high value so your SSL certificate does not expire to regularly and become an inconvenience.
+Enter a high value, so your SSL certificate does not expire to regularly and become an inconvenience.

 #### Development Domains

-* `[Website 1]` : This section name represent the human readable host name which is used within your various configuration files.
+* `[Website 1]` : This section name represent the human-readable host name which is used within your various configuration files.
 Whilst it is not used by WampServer itself, it will definitely make identification within the generated configuration files easier.

 * `hostname` : This value represents the URL friendly address used to access your site in your web browser.